-2.1 The Council will accept paper based petitions, e-petitions (but only those submitted on through its own petitions system) or a mix of paper and e-petitions.
-The proper officer for petitions is the Assistant Director of Governance and Performance Management.
+2.1 The Council will accept paper-based petitions, e-petitions (but only those submitted through its own petition system) or a mix of paper and e-petitions.
+The proper officer for petitions is the Service Director (Governance and Member Services).